Burzum: Post-imprisonment and retirement (2009–2020)

-Musical style
+Musical style and influences

 Burzum's music includes both straightforward black metal as well as dark ambient, neofolk and neo-medieval music.
 It is often minimalist and dark, with repetition and simple song structures.
-Vikernes has described Burzum as a kind of "spell" or recreation of an imaginary world tied in with Pagan history.
-Each album, he claims, was designed as a kind of "spell" in itself, with each beginning song intending to make the listener more susceptible to "magic", the following songs to inspire a "trance-like state of mind", and the last song to carry the listener into a "world of fantasy" (dreams, for the listener would fall asleep—Burzum was supposed to have been evening music).
-Vikernes claims the intent to create this fantasy world came from dissatisfaction with the real world.
-He has stated the "message" of Burzum can be found in the lyrics of the first song of the first album ("Feeble Screams from Forests Unknown").

-Burzum's lyrics and imagery are often inspired by fantasy and Norse mythology, and do not feature the far-right political views Vikernes is known for.
+Burzum's lyrics and imagery are often inspired by fantasy and Norse mythology, and do not explicitly feature the far-right political views Vikernes is known for.
 In a 2010 interview, Vikernes said: "Burzum is not a political or religious band, or even an anti-religious band.
 Burzum is music; art if you like, and the interpretation of art lies in the eye of the beholder.
 I might be Nordic, heterosexual and have a Pagan ideology myself, but why would I expect the fans of my music to be just like me?".
-Despite the project's apolitical nature, Burzum is included on Meta's Dangerous Individuals and Organizations list.
+Burzum is included on Meta's Dangerous Individuals and Organizations list.

-Burzum's early work was influenced by Tolkien; for example, Vikernes' early moniker "Count Grishnackh" is taken from an orc character called Grishnákh in Tolkien's works.
-Burzum is a word of the Black Speech of Mordor meaning "darkness" (though Vikernes views what Christians consider "darkness" as "light"), and is inscribed on the One Ring in Tolkien's The Lord of the Rings.

-Influences and legacy

-Vikernes said that the German thrash metal band Destruction "changed my approach towards playing my instrument" despite having only discovered them in 1991.
-In a 1996 interview with Terrorizer, Vikernes also named Bathory's Blood Fire Death and Celtic Frost's Morbid Tales as significant influences on Burzum.
-He credited Dead Can Dance's Within the Realm of a Dying Sun for being one of Burzum's first non-metal influences.
 Other non-metal artists he has cited as influence include the Cure, Depeche Mode and New Order.
 In 2011, Vikernes said that he no longer kept up with new black metal bands and listened mostly to the Cure instead.

+Legacy

-Burzum is widely considered to be the most influential act in black metal history.
+Burzum is widely considered to be one of the most influential acts in the history of black metal and its offshoot National Socialist black metal (NSBM).
 Bands that have listed Burzum as an influence include Deafheaven, Liturgy, Wolves in the Throne Room and Altar of Plagues.
 The project has also inspired musicians from other genres, including Chelsea Wolfe, Mount Eerie, Thurston Moore, and Vision Eternel.